The BUGS Team

-Susan Tenner has 20 years of experience creating, developing and managing educational and social service programs in the private, public and non-profit sectors.
-She is passionate about both individuals' and organizations' potential for growth and learning.
-She has broad-ranging experience in administration, including program and staff development, financial oversight, grants management and fundraising for nonprofit organizations and schools.
-She has brought her professional skills to the public school system by serving on the School Leadership Team and other committees of P.S.
-295 in Brooklyn.
-In the private sector, she oversaw national employer-sponsored child care programs and customized early childhood schools for clients such as Intel and Ford Financial.
-In her teaching and educational consulting practice, Ms. Tenner worked directly with parents, teachers, students and organizational clients on curriculum and program development, with a focus on constructivist and experiential learning models.
+Susan has over 25 years of experience creating, developing and managing educational and social service programs in the private, public and non-profit sectors.
+She is passionate about creating a sustainable future and exploring individuals' and organizations' potential for growth and learning.
+She has broad-ranging experience in administration, including program and staff development, financial and compliance oversight, grants management and fundraising for nonprofit organizations and schools, including homeless youth and early childhood programs.
+She has brought her professional skills to the public school system by serving on the School Leadership Teams of PS295 and the NYC iSchool.
+In her teaching and educational consulting practice, Ms. Tenner worked directly with parents, teachers, students and organizational clients on curriculum and program development, with a focus on constructivist and hands-on experiential learning models.
 She earned her B.A. with honors from Brown University and received her Master’s in Education from the Harvard Graduate School of Education.
 She lives in Greenwood Heights with her husband and children, and is an active, enthusiastic member of the community and public school system.

 Director of Operations

 Lydia is thrilled to be at BUGS as the Director of Operations.
 She joined BUGS in March 2016, when she relocated to Brooklyn, NY after spending the previous 9 years in Washington D.C. working in charter schools, education associations, and various nonprofits committed to closing the achievement gap.
 She attended the College of William & Mary where she received her degree in Government Affairs.
 Lydia enjoys reading, being outdoors, and traveling to new places.
 She looks forward to truly experiencing New York, especially exploring the beautiful borough of Brooklyn!

 Dean of Student Affairs